Zanthed/kvm-qemu-ovmf-setup/README.md

 ## System and VM internal clock
 Very important so you don't suffer the pain of awful latency from things like HPET or a clock that fails to catchup properly.

+Note: Windows machines use `localtime` unlike Linux machines which use `rtc`!
+Very important to set clock offset to localtime.
+This is related to Linux and Windows dual booting showing incorrect times. [\(How to Fix Windows and Linux Showing Different Times When Dual Booting\)](https://www.howtogeek.com/323390/how-to-fix-windows-and-linux-showing-different-times-when-dual-booting/)
 ```xml
   <clock offset="localtime">
     <timer name="rtc" tickpolicy="catchup" track="guest"/>